It’s easy to get motivated when you have others cheering you on.

 - Ruminate about things—either from your past or about your future

-Admit it.
-If you are doing this a lot when you are alone, then you are unmotivated and a procrastinator unless others are around.
+If you do this often when you are alone, you are unmotivated and a procrastinator unless others are around.

-1. Think the “end” rather than the “beginning.”
+1. Think of the “end” rather than the “beginning.”

 2. Set up a competition with yourself.